 Rule 16.
 Discovery.

-(a) Except as otherwise provided, the prosecutor shall disclose to the defense upon request the following material or information of which he has knowledge:
+(a) Disclosures by prosecutor.
+Except as otherwise provided, the prosecutor shall disclose to the defense upon request the following material or information of which the prosecutor has knowledge:

 (a)(1) relevant written or recorded statements of the defendant or codefendants;